OlekMysko/HireApi/README.md

 - `server.port`: The port on which the application will run.
 - `github.api.url`: The base URL for the GitHub API.
-- `repositories.url.suffix`: The suffix to append to the base URL to fetch repositories.
+- `github.repositories_url_suffix`: The suffix to append to the base URL to fetch repositories.
-- `user.url.suffix`: The suffix to append to the base URL to fetch user details.
+- `github.user_url_suffix`: The suffix to append to the base URL to fetch user details.
-- `branches.url.suffix.template`: The URL template for fetching branches of a repository.
+- `github.branches_url_suffix_template`: The URL template for fetching branches of a repository.
+- `github.token`: Your GitHub API token (API has some limits.

+  **Create a GitHub Personal Access Token:**
+  Go to your GitHub account settings.Navigate to Developer settings -> Personal access tokens.
+    Generate a new token with the necessary permissions.

 Read more: [GitHub API Documentation](https://developer.github.com/v3)